Science & Math Summer Research Experience

-Current SNU students may apply for the 2023 SRE if they have completed their first one or two years of study in an academic major offered through the SNU Biology, Chemistry, Computer Science/Network Engineering, Mathematics, or Physics Department.
+Current SNU students may apply for the 2026 SRE if they have declared an academic major offered through the SNU Biology, Chemistry, or Computing/Mathematics/Physics Department.

 Project Descriptions